bashierd97/TextOnImg/README.md

 # TextOnImg
-This is a python GUI application, allows you to write text on an image with a select amount of fonts / effects
+This is a python GUI application, allowing you to write text on an image with a select amount of fonts / effects